top of page

 two girls sitting on rocks looking at water, trees and mountains.

 If multiple people own a piece of real estate, the first step is to decide whether they should buy each other out or sell the property.
 If they cannot agree, they will need to get legal help and file a petition in court that forces the sale of the property.
 This way, all beneficiaries can get what they are entitled to.
+This process is called a petition to partition.

 If the court rules to sell the house, it will be put on the market and sold for its appraised value.
-Subsequently, any money earned from this sale will be distributed amongst all beneficiaries - even if one heir is opposed it.
+Subsequently, any money earned from this sale will be distributed amongst all beneficiaries - even if one heir is opposed to it.
 However, if creditors or taxes need to be paid, monies will first be distributed to them and then to the heirs.

 Do I Have to Pay Tax If I Sell My Inherited Property?